brunohce/SimplENM/README.md

 #### README work in progress but feel free to explore the script

 #### It is a short yet complete script to run ENMs, hence its name
-#### This script doesn't include pre-analysis steps (I will try to include scripts for them ASAP) such as data occurrence acquisition, area of calibration definition, variable selection, etc. You must do these steps before proceeding.
+#### This script doesn't include pre-analysis steps such as data occurrence acquisition, area of calibration definition, variable selection, etc (I will try to include scripts for them ASAP).
+You must do these steps before proceeding.

 I've tried to comment on the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita on Twitter.